VivianBass/GeneFamilies/1. protokol/week-5/day-22.11.md

   - What specific plots are required?
   - Should gene families be included in the distribution plots, beyond gene group distributions?
 - so t test for means and wilcox for medians ?? (when exactly to use t-test and when wilcox ?)
+- should we destinguish between the species dmel , dsec in plotting ?

 ---